Convex-Dev/design/cad/000_principles/README.md

 This document details general design and engineering principles deployed in the implementation of Convex.

-## Apply Judgement
+## Apply Judgment

-Principle are rarely absolute.
-There are always tradeoffs in engineering decisions that must be considered.
+Principles are rarely absolute.
+There are always trade-offs in engineering decisions that must be considered.
 Discussion is encouraged to ensure relevant aspects are considered from a number of perspectives.

 ## Security First